Naval organization of the U.S.-led coalition during the Gulf War: Royal Navy, east of Suez

 A Lynx helicopter of the Royal Navy flies over the Greek destroyer HS Kriezis (DD-217), part of Operation Desert Shield.

 A Royal Navy Type 22 frigate underway in the Red Sea, in 1991.
 The ship is either HMS Battleaxe (F89) or HMS Brazen (F91).

 A Royal Navy Westland Sea Lynx HAS.3 aboard the U.S. Navy destroyer USS Leftwich (DD-984) during the 1991 Gulf War.

 During the Gulf Conflict, the Royal Navy "had a pivotal role in joint operations".
 Westland Lynx helicopters were tasked with finding and destroying Iraqi Navy vessels.
 A large element of the Royal Navy undertook the coalition's mine hunting in the northern Gulf.
 In clearing the Gulf of mines, the Royal Navy minehunters enabled the battleships USS Missouri and USS Wisconsin to sail into Kuwaiti waters, from where they would fire their 16-inch guns on Iraqi positions ashore.
 The Type 42 destroyers provided air defence for these vessels, notably when was able to intercept a missile fired at Missouri.
-In total, the Fleet Air Arm destroy some 15 Iraqi patrol vessels, achieving a 93% hit rate, and accounting for ^{1}/_{4} of all ships destroyed in the war.
+In total, the Fleet Air Arm destroyed some 15 Iraqi patrol vessels, achieving a 93% hit rate, and accounting for ^{1}/_{4} of all ships destroyed in the war.

 Preliminary command arrangements for the BAe Nimrod detachment to be sent to the Gulf were made on 10 August 1990:

 "The Joint Commander of British forces in the Gulf (the AOC-in-C Strike Command) assumed operational command of the Nimrod detachment, while operational control was vested in the Air Commander British Forces Arabian Peninsular.
 Tactical command of the Nimrod detachment was exercised by the Detachment Commander, who reported to the Air Commander, but it was accepted that tactical control (TACON) might be delegated to the Royal Navy Task Group already deployed in the Gulf, Task Group 321.1 (under the Commander Task Group (CTG 321.1), the Senior Naval Officer Middle East."

 It appears that command of Task Force 321 was retained by the Commander-in-Chief Fleet at Northwood Headquarters in the northwest of London.
 On 29 November 1990 Commodore Chris Craig relieved Commodore Paul Haddocks as Senior Naval Officer Middle East.